tramel-woodard/react-16.9-starter/README.md

 ## Installation of Application
+IF YOU WOULD LIKE TO INSTALL THIS REACT STARTER, PLEASE FOLLOW THE BELOW INSTRUCTIONS (IF YOU WOULD INSTEAD LIKE TO BUILD THIS REACT APPLICATION FROM SCRATCH, SCROLL DOWN TO THE **CREATION OF APPLICATION** SECTION)
 ### Installation Requirements
 In order to install this beginner app and begin constructing your own modified application (without create-react-app), do the following: